nyxiereal/Aliucord-pages/findplugins/index.md

 ## PluginRepo
 There's also a [PluginRepo](https://github.com/mantikafasi/AliucordPlugins/raw/builds/PluginRepo.zip) plugin which you can use to easily find common/famous plugins through your Aliucord settings (basically a built-in plugins page like Vencord's one), but note that it's not updated nor synced with the plugin channels found on the server, and viceversa (some plugins are only in PluginRepo).

-Installation: [Press this](https://github.com/mantikafasi/AliucordPlugins/raw/builds/PluginRepo.zip), it will download `PluginRepo.zip`, now move it to the `Aliucord/plugins` folder using a file manager & restart Aliucord.
+Installation: [Click this](https://github.com/mantikafasi/AliucordPlugins/raw/builds/PluginRepo.zip), it will download `PluginRepo.zip`, now move it to the `Aliucord/plugins` folder using a file manager & restart Aliucord.

 Usage: Open Aliucord settings, you will find a `Open Plugin Repo` button at the bottom (between App Settings & Aliucord sections, it's a bit buggy and it sometiems moves its position itself), now just simply click it and try searching for the plugin you want.